• Skip to primary navigation

 Ingredients

-• 16 oz Peruvian Beans Also known as Peruano, Canary, or Mayocaba.
-(I don't soak the beans)
+- 16 ounce Peruvian Beans (also known as Peruano, Canary, or Mayocaba.)

-• 8 Cups Water This is for an 8 qt Instant Pot.
-Use 4 cups of water to 1 cups of dried beans.
+- 6 Cups Water (this is for an 8 qt Instant Pot.
+Use 3 cups of water for every 1 cup of dried beans.)

 Instructions

-• Rinse beans in a colander and check for any debris or broken beans.
+- Rinse Peruvian beans in a colander and check for any debris or broken beans.

-• Place rinsed beans in the Instant Pot with water and oil.
-Lock lid on, have Valve on sealing, and Cook on High Pressure for 30 minutes (if beans are old do 35-40 min).
+- Place rinsed beans in the Instant Pot, and add water and oil.
+You can add salt now or after the beans are cooked.
+Lock lid on, have valve on sealing, and cook on High Pressure for 30 minutes (if beans are old do 35-40 min).

-Then open lid, add salt, stir, taste, and add more salt if needed.
+- Open lid, stir, taste, and add more salt if needed.
 At this point you can add additional seasoning if you like.

 Re-fried Peruvian Beans

-• If you like them extra creamy you can run them through a blender.
-It’s perfect as a bean dip, in a bean and cheese taco, or any recipe that calls for re-fried beans.
+- If you like them extra creamy you can run them through a blender.
+Taste and season if needed.

 Video